Blepharoplasty & Eyelid Reduction London

 The blepharoplasty consultation

-We always recommend a face to face consultation with one of our expert plastic surgeons as the first step in your journey towards rejuvenated eyelids.
+We always recommend a face-to-face consultation with one of our expert plastic surgeons as the first step in your journey towards rejuvenated eyelids.
 When you meet with one of our surgeons, your surgeon will take time to listen carefully to what you hope to achieve and give you an expert opinion on what can and cannot be achieved after performing a thorough physical examination.
 Your surgeon may use computerised digital imaging to map the structure of the eyelid region in detail to give you an idea of what your eyelids could look like after your procedure.

-Your surgeon will also take a number of measurements as part of a detailed facial analysis.
-Finally, high-resolution photographs are taken in a number of views.
-Your surgeon will also discuss with you the potential risks and complications of eyelid surgery and what to expect in the postoperative phase during your healing and recovery.
-It is important to know what medicines you taking as some medicines can interfere with blood clotting and may need to be stopped.
-Any history of medical conditions or previous surgery will also be recorded and all the compiled information is used to make a decision on your medical fitness for the blepharoplasty procedure.
-After a recommended two week "cool off" period and provided you are appropriate for the procedure, you can then make an informed decision on whether you would like to proceed with the eyelid reduction procedure.
-If you are unsure of any aspect of the eyelid surgery procedure and what it entails then we would invite you to return for as many follow-up consultations with your surgeon as you like to make sure that eyelid reduction surgery is right for you.
+After a recommended two-week "cool off" period and provided you are appropriate for the procedure, you can then make an informed decision on whether you would like to proceed with the eyelid reduction procedure.
+If you are unsure of any aspect of the eyelid surgery procedure and what it entails, then we would invite you to return for as many follow-up consultations with your surgeon as you like to make sure that eyelid reduction surgery is right for you.
 The consultation lasts about 45 minutes on average.
 It may take longer if your procedure is going to be more complex.
-We would actively recommend coming in for a follow-up consultation to ensure all your questions are answered.
+We would actively recommend attending a follow-up consultation to ensure all your questions are answered.

 Before your procedure

-Once you have decided to move forward with eyelid surgery.
-Our preoperative assessment team will be in touch to assess medical fitness prior to coming in on the day of surgery.
-There are a number of instructions to follow before your procedure including stopping any aspirin-containing medicines as these can increase bleeding and ideally stopping smoking.
-Smokers have a higher risk of slower wound healing as well as more chance of wound complications.
-On the day of your procedure, you must follow the preoperative fasting guidance which includes no food for 6 hours prior.
-Only clear fluids (water) is allowed up to 2 hours before your procedure.
+There are several instructions to follow before your procedure, including stopping any aspirin-containing medicines as these can increase bleeding and, ideally, stopping smoking.
+Smokers have a higher risk of slower wound healing and more chance of wound complications.
+On the day of your procedure, you must follow the preoperative fasting guidance, which includes no food for 6 hours prior.
+Clear fluids (water) are allowed up to 2 hours before your procedure.
 If you have eyelid surgery under local anaesthetic only, there is no need to fast beforehand.

 On the day of your procedure

-When you arrive for your blepharoplasty procedure, you should aim to arrive on time to allow the admission process to proceed smoothly.
-One of our nurses will formally admit you and will check a number of items including making sure you have your postoperative medications.
-You will have your vital signs measured including blood pressure and heart rate.
-The anaesthetist will then meet you to perform a preoperative airway assessment.
-Finally, your surgeon will consent you for the planned procedure followed by a detailed preoperative marking of the areas to be treated.
-Eyelid surgery takes about 1-2 hours to perform and if you choose GA, our anaesthetists use TIVA general anaesthesia to keep you comfortable throughout the procedure.
-Depending on the type of eyelid surgery whether upper blepharoplasty or lower blepharoplasty, the surgeon makes small incisions within the natural folds of the eyelid skin and will then carefully dissect the redundant eyelid tissue followed by repositioning of any underlying fat.
+Eyelid surgery takes about 1-2 hours to perform, and if you choose GA, our anaesthetists use TIVA general anaesthesia to keep you comfortable throughout the procedure.
+Depending on the type of eyelid surgery, whether upper blepharoplasty or lower blepharoplasty, the surgeon makes small incisions within the natural folds of the eyelid skin and will then carefully dissect the redundant eyelid tissue, followed by repositioning any underlying fat.
 The skin will then be carefully closed using fine sutures resulting in any wrinkles being smoothened out.
-After the procedure is complete, you will spend time in our recovery suite where you will be prepared for nurse-led discharge once you have met all the discharge criteria.
-It is important to have a responsible adult such as a friend or family member to accompany you home and to look after you for the first 24 hours.

 After your procedure